h2non/jshashes/README.md

 * Don't support checksum hash for files on the server-side, only text-based inputs are supported.
 * Not has been planned to add support for more hash algorithms.
-* The goal is to provide the same JavaScript code in both server and client side.
+* The goal is to provide the same JavaScript code in both server and client side, so at the moment is not pretended to improve it in other ways.
 * Only Node.js server-side was tested, so with minimal changes, you can setup jsHashes in other server-side JS environment.

 ## Version

+* 1.1b - Minimal library improves.
+Added some samples, how to usage and first NPM package.
 * 1.0b - First release: the code is stable, but the library still beta and must be improved and documented.

 ## Authors